Data-Science-for-Linguists/Dog_vs_Cat_Neologisms_on_Twitter/Jupyter-Notebooks/Doggos-vs-Kittehs.md

 ### It loks like dog posts are more likely to be favorites on average than cat posts on Twitter, but cat posts are more likelt to be retweeted? - this is an interesting change
 ### It is also clear that retweeting is much more common than favoriting posts

-## Let's look at location and find the most popular place(s) for cat posts vs. dog posts
+## Lets look at location and find the most popular place for cat posts vs dog posts

 ```python